-Our beautiful 11 horses are our team – we couldn’t do this without them!
+Our beautiful 12 equines are our team – we couldn’t do this without them!
 We pride ourselves with providing them with exceptional care both physically and mentally.
-Their wellbeing and happiness is our #1 priority.
-We also have now mare number 12 called Indie that is with us on livery
+Their well being and happiness is our #1 priority.

 The herd has been built over the years.
 At first, it was 8: Zara, Bolinhas, Loretta, Lola, Paloma, Lua who knew each other already, and Ellie and Tina who joined the herd back in the end of 2016.

-Hakita arrived in May 2017, followed by Jennifer Lopez in September 2017.
-Last, but not least, Severa joined the herd in July 2018.
+Hakita arrived in May 2017, followed by Jennifer Lopez in September 2017, Severa joined the herd in July 2018,Indie in May 2021 and finally George Clooney in February 2022.

-All of our horses have rescue-backround.
+All of our mares have rescue background.
 They have all (apart from Lua, who was born in the herd) known abuse of some description in their lives.
 Some have lived in solitude, some have been pulling carts with gypsies, some have suffered accidents… Only they know their darkest stories, but below you can find out more about each character and what he know of their background.

 Difficult to find the right words to describe this horse....
 I hope I can do her justice; She is so much more than a horse, a very big personality and an incredibly beautiful soul.
 She touches people, someone once said “this horse goes straight into to my heart.”
 Bolinhas is old, wise and calm.
 She has this aura about her that makes you stop and stare.
 She is the perfect mindfulness guide, she takes you by the hand and shows you just how easy it is just to be in the present.
 Something about her that captures your attention and keeps it.
 Due to an old untreated injury, she is blind in her right eye.
 But if we didn’t tell, you probably wouldn’t notice.
 It doesn’t really show and she doesn’t let it bother her.
 She has chosen Loretta, the black beauty, as her guide horse and very often you will find Loretta close to Bolinhas on the right hand side.
 As in fact happens in most of these photos!
 I always remind people to keep chatting to her when they are handling her, just so she knows at all times where you are.
 Either chat I or keep a hand on her, this is also a good way to make sure she knows your whereabouts.
 She has a brand on her that tells us she is a pure bred Lusitano.
 We have not been able to determine her exact age but from what we know she is near 30.
 Not a spring chicken!
 She is not ridden anymore but comes out in hand occasionally and sometimes takes small kids out on the trail.
 It gives her purpose and makes her feel part of the working crew!
 As a character she is very friendly, stays out of harms way in the herd, she is never mean to the other horses.
 I have never once seen her pin her ears at a person!
 At food times she is funny; everyday, twice a day our horses get a meal of hay cobs to supplement the varying quality of hay.
 We feed them always after poo picking the paddock.
 While we clean, Bolinhas is there, walking next to the wheelbarrow all the way, occasionally nudging us and looking at the feed.
 “Is it done yet?
 The feed is that way!
 C’mooooon!”